-Stemming from the work at the New Transparency Project, a multidisciplinary research team has published the volume Transparent Lives: Surveillance in Canada which explains why and how surveillance is expanding—mostly unchecked—into every facet of our lives.
+I was one of the co-investigators of the large international and multidisciplinary New Transparency project, coordinated through Queens University.
+Stemming from the work at the New Transparency Project, a multidisciplinary research team published the volume Transparent Lives: Surveillance in Canada which explains why and how surveillance is expanding mostly unchecked into every facet of our lives.
 Through an investigation of the major ways in which both government and private sector organizations gather, monitor, analyze, and share information about ordinary citizens, the volume identifies nine key trends in the processing of personal data that together raise urgent questions of privacy and social justice.
 Intended not only to inform but to make a difference, the volume is deliberately aimed at a broad audience, including legislators and policymakers, journalists, civil liberties groups, educators, and, above all, the reading public.

 A 2007 workshop on identity cards in comparative perspective yielded an edited volume entitled Playing the Identity Card: Surveillance, Security and Identification in Global Perspective, co-edited with David Lyon.
 Stemming from this project, data collection on the development of identity cards has continued at a website devoted to identity cards.